tcpiplab/magisterium-client/README.md

 # Magisterium Client

 A Python command-line client for the Magisterium API, a Catholic AI assistant service.
 This client provides a simple and secure way to interact with Magisterium's chat completion endpoints, featuring comprehensive error handling, safety settings, and security options.
+The developer of this client is not affiliated with Magisterium.

 ## Features